ehedman/sdlSpeedometer/README.md

 ### Enable audible warnings
 - Set audio preferences with sdlSPeedometer-config
-- Start sdlSpeedometer with DISPLAY=:0:0 ./sdlSpeedometer -p" and possible -i -g as well
+- Start sdlSpeedometer with ./sdlSpeedometer -p and possible -i -g as well
 - Eventually set these preferences in /etc/default/sdlSpeedometer after "make install" has been executed on a Pi
+- A volume control bar will be available for DAC audio devices.
+Volume for HDMI is handled at the signal endpoint i.e. the display monitor

 ### Notes on display variables
 Since this application is capable to run either as an X application (DISPLAY=:0:0) thanks to xwayland or as a Wayland application (WAYLAND_DISPLAY=wayland-1) you can use either of these variables.
 However, when subtasks are launched they get the "DISPLAY=:0:0" set to ensure compatibility for all GUI based applications.
 See the spawnSubtask script.

+### Notes on HDMI sources
+- Types of HDMI capture USB cards tested are based on MS2109, MS213* and Guermok USB2 Video
+- Tested HDMI sources so far are a Raymarine Axiom 2 Pro 9 S and for fun a Chromecast dongle.
+- sdlSpeedometer adds a live navigation image overlay on top of the (hdmi) picture.

 ### HOWTOs
 - [How to Enable i2c on the Raspberry Pi](https://www.raspberrypi-spy.co.uk/2014/11/enabling-the-i2c-interface-on-the-raspberry-pi/)